 The global retail race has reached a tipping point.
 Automated supply chains and free-flowing commerce lanes have shrunk distances once thought impassable, and yet retailers still struggle to meet demand for next- and same-day delivery.

-For customers, the thought is simple: We’ve always been able to get instant delivery for pizza and chinese food, so why not porch swings and power tools?
+For customers, the thought is simple: We’ve always been able to get instant delivery for pizza and chinese food, so why not porch swings, power tools, and local construction supply delivery?

 Though it wasn’t long ago that we accepted a fragmented shopping experience, we’ve come to expect a fully integrated experience that combines one-click buying, free two-day delivery and easy returns at our local corner store.
 And we now know that if our favorite retailer can’t deliver it when we want it, our favorite online juggernaut certainly will.